icao/curso-react/README.md

-# curso-react
+# Course of React.js ⚛️
-This is a full curse of react with hooks
+This is a full course of react.js